NeuronSphere/hmd-tmpl-modeler/docs/ci_considerations.rst

 When using code generators in the software development process one should consider source control and *Continuous Integration* (CI).

-Most all software development tooling is some form of code-generator, at least in an abstract sense.
+Many software development tools are some form of code-generator, at least in an abstract sense.
 We take *source code* in one language, supply it to a *compiler*, and it produces some output, often either more source code or a *binary* of some kind (which is actually just more *code*,